-The aim of this project is to establish ICT laboratories (with 20 PCs each), across 10 schools in the Naivasha, Kenya.
-In total, the program will supply 200 PCs and 30 laptops, teacher aids and impact up to 2,000 students from underprivileged communities in the district in the project’s first phase, (and up to 12,000 students in the technology’s life cycle).
-Each of the 10 beneficiary schools will be receiving ICT infrastructure for the first time; for a considerable majority of students attending these institutions, this project offers the first opportunity to access ICT.
-We will also offer each participating school local training and teacher capacity-building through our partner, ICDL Kenya, ensuring that the benefits of ICT continue to be passed on to students and to other educators within the school.
+This project has established ICT laboratories (with 20 PCs each), across 18 schools in Naivasha, Kenya.
+In total, the program has supplied 360 PCs and 54 laptops, teacher aids and impacted up to 6,000 students from underprivileged communities in the district, in the project’s 2 phases.
+Each of the beneficiary schools have received ICT infrastructure for the first time; for a considerable majority of students attending these institutions, this project has provided the first opportunity to access ICT.
+We have also provided each participating school local training and teacher capacity-building through our partner, ICDL Kenya, ensuring that the benefits of ICT continue to be passed on to students and to other educators within the school.

-The program aims to enhance the quality of learning, educational achievement and life chances of rural school children from Naivasha, by increasing their access to 21st century resources and the opportunities they enable.
+The project has enhanced the quality of learning, educational achievement and life chances of rural school children from Naivasha, by increasing their access to 21st century resources and the opportunities they enable.

-Through strong leadership from the office of the Permanent Secretary of the Ministry of Education, Kenya has made a lot of progress with ICT policy framework and implementation strategy, complete with measurable outcomes, time frames and a readily available digital curriculum.
+Through strong motivation from the Kenyan Ministry of Education, Kenya has made a lot of progress with an ICT policy framework and implementation strategy, complete with measurable outcomes, time frames and a readily available digital curriculum.
 However, universal implementation is challenging given the lack of resources, poor country-wide ICT infrastructure, and limited electrical supply – particularly in rural areas.

 With new regulations, local schools are required to implement mandatory IT training, currently they are provided a digital curriculum but not supplied the necessary technology or training to implement it, neglecting low-income schools.
 Many schools do not have the technological resources or trained teachers to effectively act on these new guidelines.
 This not only poses a challenge to wide-scale adoption of the new curriculum but threatens to widen any existing inequalities between institutions based on school budgets.